raspberrypilearning/getting-started-scratch/en/step_11.md

 There are several hexagonal `Sensing`{:class="block3sensing"} blocks that you can use in `Control`{:class="block3control"} blocks to make decisions and control when blocks run.

-The `touching`{:class="block3sensing"} block has options for detecting whether the sprite that owns the script is touching the mouse pointer (where you finger last touched on a tablet), the edge of the Stage or another sprite:
+The `touching`{:class="block3sensing"} block has options for detecting whether the sprite that owns the script is touching the mouse pointer (where you finger last touched on a tablet), the edge of the Stage, or another sprite:

 ```blocks3
 <touching (mouse-pointer v) ?>